 Inspiration exists, but it has to find you working. — Pablo Picasso

-Whether you desire being highly creative or earning a generous income, or both, productivity is an essential ingredient.
+Whether you desire to be highly creative or to earn a generous income, or both, productivity is an essential ingredient.
 It comes down to this: if you want to make more money and continually improve your skills, you have to make more art. bdavey.co/productive

 When I talk about embracing your authentic self and making money, I am serious.
-If you are at odds over the fact that your are a creative source that has the unique ability to make one-of-a-kind artwork and feel you should be ashamed for wanting to make money from your efforts, then I am talking to you. bdavey.co/dance
+If you are at odds with the fact that you are a creative source that has the unique ability to make one-of-a-kind artwork and feel you should be ashamed for wanting to make money from your efforts, then I am talking to you. bdavey.co/dance

-Because they are fewer galleries now, and the remaining ones have less dominance in how art gets sold, I believe it is incumbent upon artists to find ways to sell direct to collectors now.
+There are fewer galleries now than ever.
+The remaining ones have less influence in how art gets sold.
+As such, artists must find ways to create direct patronage.
 I still believe in working with galleries, just not exclusively to distribute your art. bdavey.co/notenough

 - 7 Simple Questions to Make Your Art Career Amazing